This post contains affiliate links.

-Which isn’t to say this pasta doesn’t hit the spot, because oh does it hit the spot!
 With savory mushrooms, carb-loaded tagliatelle, and a healthy pat of butter, it’s rich and filling!
+Dare I say, better than the traditional meat-filled version!

 Here’s what you’ll need

-- Mushrooms: We’re using two types of mushrooms here for maximum flavor.
+- Mushrooms: For maximum flavor, we’re using two types of mushrooms.
 Dried porcini mushrooms (that we’ll soak) provide a savory, meaty flavor.
-Then we’ll throw in some wild mushrooms (or any combination of mushrooms you can find in your grocery, like shiitake, button, or oyster).
+Then, we’ll throw in some wild mushrooms (or any combination of mushrooms you can find in your grocery store, like shiitake, button, or oyster).

 - Flavor Makers: A chili pepper and garlic lay down a flavorful base for this dish.